-Amman, Aden, Sanaa(Al-Mushahid)—Hundreds of Yemeni students studying in Jordan on scholarships from their government are struggling to survive and their stipends are going unpaid for months at a time, journalist Ibrahim al-Muallem found.
+Amman, Aden, Sanaa(Al-Mushahid)—Hundreds of Yemeni students studying in Jordan on government scholarships are struggling to survive because their stipends have gone unpaid, journalist Ibrahim al-Muallem has found.

-Some 587 Yemeni students are studying at Jordanian public universities under a cultural exchange program.
-While 382 of them are supported by the Jordanian government, the rest rely on quarterly stipends from Yemen’s Ministry of Higher Education and Scientific Research to cover living expenses and tuition.
+Almost 600 Yemeni students are studying at Jordanian public universities under a cultural exchange program.
+While 382 are supported by the Jordanian government, the rest rely on quarterly stipends from Yemen’s Ministry of Higher Education and Scientific Research to cover living expenses and tuition.

-Since 2015—the year the civil war began in Yemen—stipends began to reach students in Jordan later and later.
-In 2017, payments were delayed about six months, according to financial documents reviewed by the reporter.
+Since 2015—the year the civil war began in Yemen—stipends began to take longer to reach students in Jordan.
+In 2017, payments were delayed about six months, according to financial documents the reporter reviewed.

 The government in Aden, which controls Yemen’s Central Bank and is responsible for paying the stipends, says it is working to resolve the issue, but students in Jordan say they have seen no relief.